maxzheng/great-life-guide/genius.md

 Read more under "Compassion for Everyone" and "Every Conflict is Negotiation" in [double.guide](http://double.guide)

 ### Genius: Grit, Growth, Giving, Gratitude, and Good

+Sharp tools have no affinity to prosperity of humanity, hence it's important to have a common set of values to ensure that as stated in [A Great Life Guide](http://hp.guide):

+1. **Truth**: This is the foundation that everything else is built on.
+Without it, everything crumples.
+2. **Pleasure**: We only have one life to live, so let's focus on enjoyment rather than pain. :)
+3. **Unity**: This is what makes relationships.
+The more we unite, the greater the prosperity of humanity.

 To be a true genius in life, you must exhibit the 5Gs of Genius: